Dragan Šakota: Golden Year (2001–02)

 The Serbian coach was ready for new challenges as he signed with AEK in the summer of 2001.
 Right after joining the club, Šakota brought a 19 year old power forward Pero Antić from KK Rabotnički and also brought a new model to the club, putting Ioannis Bourousis into the roster and also giving a young Nikos Zisis the same chance.
 He also signed J.R.
 Holden and Chris Carr and made a competitive team for the upcoming season. Šakota led the team to the 2001–02 Euroleague Top 16 phase with 9 wins in the regular season, the most famous against Partizan which ended 106-70 for the Greek team.
 However, the team misfortunately lost a couple of close games and got eliminated with a 2-4 score in the second phase.
 Although AEK didn't have any notable result in the cup that season, Šakota lead the team from Athens to the Greek league playoff finals after being 1st in the regular season with a 23-3 score, as they won all games at home.
-After defeating his former team Peristeri 3-1 in the quarter-finals and Panathinaikos 2-0 in the semi-finals, Šakota's team faced Olympiacos that took a convincing 2-0 lead in the final series, but AEK compensated the deficit and won 3-2, thus winning their first national title since 1970. Šakota immediately became an AEK legend, making history as the only coach since 1992 that has won a national title, but not with Olympiacos or Panathinaikos.
+After defeating his former teams Peristeri 3-1 in the quarter-finals and Iraklis B.C.
+2-0 in the semi-finals, Šakota's team faced Olympiacos that took a convincing 2-0 lead in the final series, but AEK compensated the deficit and won 3-2, thus winning their first national title since 1970. Šakota immediately became an AEK legend, making history as the only coach since 1992 that has won a national title, but not with Olympiacos or Panathinaikos.